This post was originally published March 26, 2015 and has been updated to reflect changes to LinkedIn’s video capabilities.

 Behind-the-scenes and team-related videos can also be a fun way to add a little bit of personality to your company on your business page.
 These videos offer a way to encourage recruitment too, as they show off why potential candidates would want to join your company.

 Best practices for your LinkedIn strategy

 Ready to dive in?
 We’ve compiled some best practices for you to keep in mind to make sure you’re getting the most out of using video on LinkedIn.

 Optimizing your videos for LinkedIn

-Finally, when you share videos online, the rule of thumb should be to keep them as short as possible.
-Viewers have short attention spans.
+Finally, when you share videos online, try to keep them as short as possible—between 30 seconds and a minute is a good rule of thumb.
 The only real exception to this on LinkedIn should be industry talks or presentation videos.

 Building an engaged audience

 Videos, in and of themselves, get shared more on Linkedin.
 But how else can you build an engaged audience?
 The best way is through using video to position yourself as a thought-leader on the platform.
 Share interesting, thought-provoking content in groups related to your industry and get a conversation started.